vvvote/vvvote/doc/install.md

 in 'conf-allservers.php' adjust

 * $pServerUrlBases to point to the first and second server's http-backend-directories (in this order!)
+* $tServerStoreVotePort to point to the first server's http port (not https)

 ## Generate and Distribute Server Keys
 Each server uses its own key.
 Therefore we need to generate a key on each server and distribute thier public part to the other server.